 In addition to the type of smoke detection sensor, ionization and photoelectric, used in the alarm, smoke alarms can be powered differently or be interconnected or single station alarms.
+Some alarms are now equipped with voice features, and remote hush of a nuisance alarm for consumer convenience.
 Considering all of the available options will enable you to select the smoke alarms that may work best in your situation to effectively detect a fire.